mietek/halcyon-website/pages/shootout/index.md

 ### Methodology

 The test simulates deploying each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch, using the [`--sandbox-rebuild`](/reference/#halcyon_sandbox_rebuild) option.
+The [environment](/guide/#layers) is restored from local cache.

 The times given are _mean [lower bound, upper bound]_, calculated across 10 test runs.
 Each test run consists of deploying all examples on a [DigitalOcean](https://digitalocean.com/) instance with 8GB of memory, 4 logical cores, and SSD storage, running Ubuntu 14.04 LTS (`x86_64`).